-The journal “History of science and technology” accepts for publication papers of problematic, generalizing, methodical nature, original scientific researches, previously not published, in Ukrainian, Russian or English languages.
+The journal “History of science and technology” accepts for publication papers of problematic, generalizing, methodical nature, original scientific researches, previously not published, in English (British English and American English) language.

 The paper should reveal a certain problem in the field to which the research work is devoted, and contain its scientific novelty and value (theoretical and (or) practical).

 Manuscripts submitted to the journal “History of science and technology” are to be original and unpublished previously.
 They should not be considered simultaneously with any other publisher.

 Responsibility for the content of the paper is allocated to the authors, not to editors or publishers.
 The authors of the submitted materials should be familiar with the copyright transfer to the journal “History of science and technology”.

 The journal is published twice a year (June and December) in English (British English and American English).

 Submissions must be made in accordance with ethical standards in publishing business.

 The editorial board accepts only scientific papers containing the following elements: statement of the problem, review of the latest researches and publications on the given problem, formulation of the research tasks, presentation of the main research materials with complete grounding of the obtained scientific results, conclusions from the study, references.

 The manuscript is to be sent to the editorial office in electronic form.
 File with the paper should be presented in format (extension * .doc, * .rtf, *pdf).